kasperlindau/OptiSkane/README.md

 * Foot-paths could be switched to GPS distance instead for more accurate results
 * Python could be switched to a more performant language to improve performance
 * Parallelization could be used when searching for journeys to improve performance

+# Problems encountered
+* Some of the routes returned from TrafikLab had trips that were not following the same stop sequence.
+This was fixed by creating my own routes by simply grouping trips that had the same stop-sequence and then assigning a new route_id for each group.
+* Some routes contained the same stop twice which did not work with RAPTOR.
+This was fixed by customizing RAPTOR logic to identify stops using stop-sequence instead of stop_id.